smattymatty/portfolio_server/B_markdown_files/introduction.md

 - Highly scalable with built-in caching support
 - Extensive middleware system for request/response processing

-The content that you are reading right now is hosted on a Django project, [github here](https://github.com/smattymatty/portfolio_server)
+The content that you are reading right now is hosted on a Django project, [github here](https://github.com/smattymatty/portfolio_server/blob/master/B_markdown_files/introduction.md), rendered through 'Django Spellbook', and deployed on DigitalOcean.

 TODO: Link to Django Spellbook Open Source Library